open-feature/cli/docs/commands/openfeature_init.md

 ### Options

 ```
   -h, --help                  help for init
       --override              Override an existing configuration
-      --provider string   The URL of the flag provider
+      --provider-url string   The URL of the flag provider
 ```

 ### Options inherited from parent commands